 Impairment loss on available-for-sale financial assets is recognised by reclassifying the loss accumulated in the fair value reserve in equity to profit or loss.
 The cumulative loss that is reclassified from equity to profit or loss is the difference between the acquisition cost, net of any principal repayment and amortisation, and the current fair value, less any impairment loss recognised previously in profit or loss.
 Changes in cumulative impairment provisions attributable to application of the effective interest method are reflected as a component of interest income.
-If, in a subsequent period, the fair value of an impairment loss was recognised, then the impairment loss is reversed.
+If, in a subsequent period, the fair value of an impaired available-for-sale debt security increases and the increase can be related objectively to an event occurring after the impairment loss was recognised, then the impairment loss is reversed.
 The amount of the reversal is recognised in profit or loss.
 However, any subsequent recovery in the fair value of an impaired available-for-sale equity security is recognised in OCI.